ibm-cloud-docs/watsonxdata/account_scope.md

 # Overview of the account‑scoped model
 {: #account_scope_1}

 In earlier versions, each instance used its own metastore.
-Catalogs and schemas created in one instance were not visible in other instances in the same account.
+Catalogs and schemas that are created in one instance were not visible in other instances in the same account.
 In the account‑scoped model, all instances that you create in the same region share a common metastore.

 When you provision a new instance in that region, the instance automatically connects to the shared metadata.
 Engines such as Spark and Presto in each instance use this common metadata for analytics workflows.

 If you create an instance in a different region, {{site.data.keyword.lakehouse_short}} creates a separate metastore for that region.

 # Metadata object behavior